 The Ulysses Program is admission-by-application only.
 Only students who live in the Northwest cluster may apply.
 Students apply in their eighth grade year for ninth grade admission to the four-year program.
 The following criteria are considered in the application process: grade point average (GPA), MAP-R scores, teacher recommendations, student-written essay and short answer responses, as well as teacher course recommendations.
-The online application window for the Ulysses Program is closed.
+The online application window for the Ulysses Program is currently closed.
 Applications for the Class of 2023 will be available by December 1, 2018.
 The application deadline for the Class of 2023 will be midnight on February 16, 2021.
 The application window is closed.
 Applicants will be emailed about admissions status by April 1, 2021.

 Freshmen who are accepted to the Ulysses Signature Program will be registered for the following courses: Signature Honors English 9, Signature Honors Biology or Honors Physics, and Advanced Placement NSL Government.
 (The students take their remaining courses with the rest of Northwest High School.)

 • Signature Honors English 10